wielandgmeiner/JcSimCli/README.md

 A wrapper for the [jCardSim](https://jcardsim.org/) Javacard Simulator.

-Repackages it's dependencies in an uber-jar.
+Repackages its dependencies in an uber-jar.
 Accepts input either as hex strings (from stdin or socket) or binary (from socket) and returns output in the same format and communicatioin channel.

 ### Usage